 I will omit the calculation for the other feature weight, but I will list the result for you in the following table.
 Note that the feature weight has 3 levels so there can be multiple rules for splitting the feature.
 Here I list all of them.

-In the Yes and No group statistics, I list the number of high-stroke risk records, number of low-risk records and Gini impurity value separated by comma.
+In the Yes and No group statistics, I list the number of high-stroke risk records, number of low-risk records and Gini impurity value separated by commas.